-(a) Community Specialist Services are professional observation and assessment, individualized program design and implementation, training of consumers and family members, consultation with caregivers and other agencies, and monitoring and evaluation of planning and service outcomes.
-The functions outlined for this service differs from case management in that these functions will incorporate person-centered planning, whereas case management does not.

-(b) The provider must meet QIDP qualifications and be free of any conflict of interest with other providers serving the consumer.
-A community specialist with expertise in person centered planning may also be selected by the consumer to facilitate the interdisciplinary planning team meeting.
+- (a) Community Specialist Services are a time limited, task specific service that can include professional observation and assessment, individualized program design and implementation, training of waiver recipients consumers and family members, consultation with caregivers and other agencies, and monitoring and evaluation of planning and service outcomes as needed to facilitate and implement the Person Centered Plan.
+Community Specialist Services may also include, at the choice of the waiver recipient or family, advocating for the consumer and assisting him or her in locating and accessing both wavier and non-waiver services and supports.
+The Community Specialist will serve as both a qualified planner and, at the consumer's or family's request, a broker.
+The functions outlined for Community Specialist Services this service differs from case management in the skill level and independence of the specialist, as well as the focus on self-determination and advocacy for the individual. that these functions will incorporate person-centered planning, whereas case management does not. - (b) The provider must meet QIDP qualifications and be free of any conflict of interest with other providers serving the waiver recipient consumer.
+The Community Specialist Services will assist the consumer and his caregivers to design and implement specialized programs to enhance self-direction, independent living skills, community integration, social, leisure and recreational skills, and behavior management.
+A community specialist with expertise in person centered planning may also be selected by the waiver recipient consumer to facilitate the interdisciplinary planning team meeting.

-(c) Targeted case managers will continue to perform traditional duties of intake, completion of paperwork regarding eligibility, serving in the capacity of referral and resource locating, monitoring and assessment.

-(d) The planning team shall first ensure that provision of this service does not duplicate the provision of any other services, including Targeted Case Management provided outside the scope of the waiver.

-(e) The community specialist will frequently be involved for only a short time (30 to 60 days); in such an instance, the functions will not overlap with case management.
-If the consumer or family chooses to have the community specialist remain involved for a longer period of time, the targeted case manager will need only visit the person every 180 days, and call the person at 90-day intervals to ensure services actually are being delivered and are satisfactory.

-(f) The community specialist will share information with the case manager quarterly in an effort to remain abreast of the client's needs and condition.

-(g) A community specialist who facilitates the planning meeting for a person shall not have any conflict of interest with any provider who may wish to serve the person.

-(h) This service may be self-directed for participants who self-direct Personal Care.
-The community specialist will inform and consult, intervene, and trouble shoot any problems the participant may have with self-directing their services.

-(i) This service is a cost effective and necessary alternative to placement in an ICF-IID.
-A unit of service is one hour.
+- (c) Targeted case managers will continue to perform traditional duties of intake, completion of paperwork regarding eligibility, serving in the capacity of referral and resource locating, monitoring and assessment. - (d) The planning team shall first ensure that provision of Community Specialist Services this service does not duplicate the provision of any other services, including Targeted Case Management provided outside the scope of the waiver. - (e) The community specialist will frequently be involved for only a short time (30 to 60 days); in such an instance, the functions will not overlap with case management.
+If the waiver recipient consumer or family chooses to have the community specialist remain involved for a longer period of time, it must be agreed upon by the team and extended on the waiver recipient's approved plan of care.
+The need to extend the service must be fully justified in writing by the case manager. the targeted case manager will need only visit the person every 180 days, and all theperson at 90-day intervals to ensureservices actually are being delivered and are satisfactoryCommunity Specialist Services are limited to a 90-day period per waiver recipient per waiver year. - (f) The community specialist will share information with the case manager quarterly in an effort to remain abreast of the waiver recipient's elient's needs and condition. - (g) A community specialist who facilitates the planning meeting for a waiver recipient person shall not have any conflict of interest with any provider who may wish to serve the waiver recipient person. - (h) This_service may be self-directed for participants who self-direct Personal Care The community specialist will inform and consult, intervene, and trouble shoot any problems the participant may have with self-directing their services. - (i) Community Specialist Services This service is are a cost effective and necessary alternative to placement in an ICF/-IID.
+A unit of service is 15 minutes one hour.

-(17) Crisis Intervention
+(16)(17) Crisis Intervention Services